paulbarbu/ePseudocode/README.md

 ===========

 * the use of an end statement (`sf daca`, `sf cat timp`, `sf pentru`) is enforced in order to avoid confusion as to where a statement ends
-This is because I've seen beginners struggle with the fact that C/C++ permits the programmer to omit the curly braces when a block contains a single statement.
+This is because I've seen beginners struggle with the fact that sometimes C/C++ permits the programmer to omit the curly braces when a block contains a single statement.

 License (BSD3)